“No, YOU’RE dumb!”

 This practice set a wonderful tone of reconciliation in our family.
 Adding a discussion of Ephesians 4:15, about speaking the truth in love, helped cement the biblical nature of this activity.

-This approach flows from a perspective that it is much more helpful to train than to punish.
+This approach flows from a constructive perspective: it is much more helpful to train than to punish.
 It is interesting to note that the child in our family who most often needed to complete “four kind and trues” has become the strongest affirmer of others.
 One morning we found a note our eldest, Daniel, wrote spontaneously to his little brother.
-“Dear Noah, Thanks for being a neat, fun, little guy who defuses conflicts wisely and says funny things all the time and is smart like crazy, who makes me a proud big brother.”
+“Dear Noah, Thanks for being a neat, fun, little guy who defuses conflicts wisely and says funny things all the time, and is smart like crazy, who makes me a proud big brother.”
 (Wow, even more than four!)

 With the intense personalities in our family, conflict will never be eliminated, but the blessing of this approach is that we easily return to a place of connection and joy.